Wacom-Developer/sdk-for-devices-android/GETTING-STARTED.md

 To test the application use a Wacom device such as a Bamboo Slate, Folio, Intuos Pro or PHU-111 Clipboard.

-## Download the WILL SDKs
+## Download the WILL SDK

-The sample application requires two SDKs from the website:
-* CDL for Android
-* WILL SDK for Ink

-Download the SDKs from https://developer.wacom.com/developer-dashboard
+Download the SDK from https://developer.wacom.com/developer-dashboard

 * login using your Wacom ID
 * Select **Downloads for devices**
-* Download **CDL for Android**
+* Download **Wacom Ink SDK for devices for Android**
 * Accept the End User License Agreement to use the SDK

-The downloaded Zip file for CDL for Android contains the SDK with documentation.
-The SDK files are contained in the folder 'Android-CDL-release' - CDL-X.X.X.aar and CDLCore-X.X.X.aar

 ## Download an Evaluation License

-A license is needed to use the CDL and a fully functional evaluation license is free to download as follows:
+A license is needed to use the SDK and a fully functional evaluation license is free to download as follows:

 * Navigate to https://developer.wacom.com/developer-dashboard
 * login using your Wacom ID